awesomemotive/one-click-demo-import/readme.txt

 This happens, because your hosting server is using a very old version of PHP.
 This plugin requires PHP version of at least **5.3.x**, but we recommend version *5.6.x*.
 Please contact your hosting company and ask them to update the PHP version for your site.

+*Issues with the import, that we can fix in the plugin*

+Please visit this [docs page](https://github.com/proteusthemes/one-click-demo-import/blob/master/docs/import-problems.md), for more answers to issues with importing data.

 == Screenshots ==

 1. Example of multiple predefined demo imports, that a user can choose from.